rnetser/openshift-cli-installer/README.md

 # openshift-cli-installer
 Basic Openshift install CLI wrapper.
 The tool allows deploying or deletion of one or more clusters.
-The clusters can be deployed on different platforms; currently supported platforms: AWS IPI, ROSA and Hypershift.
+The clusters can be deployed on different platforms; currently supported platforms: AWS IPI, AWS OSD, GCP OSD, ROSA and Hypershift.
 Each cluster can be provided with different configuration options, such as worker type, number of workers etc.

 ## Tools